Who keeps the dog in a breakup? Legal expert explains custody of pets after a separation. Find out more

 • A variety of specialist modules to enhance employment prospects

-This degree will complete the required academic stage of training if you want to qualify as a solicitor or barrister.
-It also provides the foundation for Master’s degree study, or you can move into employment within the wider legal sector and other commercial or business fields.
+This degree will provide the foundation for Master’s degree study, or you can move into employment within the wider legal sector and other commercial or business fields.

 Foundation Year

-You can choose to take an additional Foundation Year before you start your LLB.
+You can choose to take an additional Foundation Year (on a campus) before you start your online LLB.
 This introductory year focuses on developing the key skills required to study at degree level.
-You will study six modues and on successful completion progress onto any of our three year degrees.
-Please note, the Foundation Year is only available as a September start and is not available through our Online Hong Kong Campus.
+Please note, the Foundation Year is only available as a September start.

 Three Year Degree